dimassubaktian/bacelah/README.md

 # Bacelah
 ## _One stop News App_

-Bacalah is an application that showing a list of lates news from some online media. and you can read on in app webview.
+Bacelah is an application that showing a list of lates news from some online media. and you can read on in app webview.

 ## Media Source